Reading, and What Comes Before

 “Daddy, do you think I’ll be able to read when I’m a grownup?”

-This question came from my six year-old daughter.
-Her eldest sister, now ten, started reading when she was six, and moved straight from picture books to the Narnia series.
-The next oldest, now eight, endured similar frustration until everything clicked for her this year.
+This question came from my six-year-old daughter.
+Her eldest sister, now ten, started reading when she was six and moved straight from picture books to the Narnia series.
+The next oldest, now eight, endured frustration until everything clicked for her this year.
 Now she’s unstoppable and reading space on the couch is at a premium.
-I don’t think the six year-old has much to worry about.
+I don’t think the six-year-old has much to worry about.

 Reading to your children is important, of course.
 After all, they have to know what those leafy things are and how they work (and why nothing will happen when you swipe or click them).
 There are a variety of preliteracy activities that help to ensure that kids will read at the appropriate time.

 - Oral language skills.
 Children listen to adult conversations.
 They learn to ask questions.
 They tell stories, especially if we tell stories to them.

 - Play.
 Left on their own, children will naturally create their own narratives through the very important activity of playing with one another.

 - Language is everywhere.
 According to this article, “While it’s important to understand preliteracy skills and behaviors, you don’t have to directly teach them.
 Instead, try to follow your child’s lead.
 For example, interesting experiences like grocery shopping, bank visits, and trips to the veterinarian encourage children to talk.
 These informal occasions allow them to take risks using language, particularly in new and creative ways.
 They will play with familiar words, explore new meanings, and test uses of language in different settings.”